House of Hunger (Henderson novel): Plot

 In the far North, wealthy nobles drink the blood of their servants, known as bloodmaids.
 Marion, a house cleaner working in the city of Prane, sees an ad for the position of bloodmaid in a local paper.
 She applies and is accepted to serve in the House of Hunger, a noble house led by Countess Lisavet Bathory.
 Lisavet suffers from a hereditary illness known as the Hunger.
 The illness requires her to drink the blood of healthy young women in order to survive.
 Before leaving Prane, Marion fights with her brother about accepting the position.
 She pushes him into the fireplace, accidentally fracturing his skull and killing him.

 Marion signs a contract to become indentured to the House of Hunger; at the conclusion of her service, she will receive a large pension.
 Marion and Cecilia, the First Bloodmaid, squabble for power and Lisavet's favor.
 Lisavet announces that Marion will become the First Bloodmaid instead of Cecilia.
 Cecilia attacks Marion and is banished from the House.
 Lisavet states she has been sent to a sanatorium to recuperate; the other bloodmaids may write to her, but they cannot visit.
 Marion becomes Lisavet's lover.

 Marion learns that all of the other bloodmaids' letters to Cecilia have never been sent, and that there is no record of any bloodmaid receiving a pension in their retirement.
 Marion discovers that Cecilia is being kept in a torture chamber under the manor.
 She watches from the shadows as Lisavet bites Cecilia and drinks her blood, stealing her life force and aging Cecilia into an elderly woman.

-Marion makes a deal with Sir Iver of the House of Fog.
+Marion makes a deal with Sir Ivor of the House of Fog.
 In exchange for money to escape, she will testify against Lisavet in court.
-Iver is Lisavet's nearest relative, which would allow him to inherit the House of Hunger.
-Iver betrays the plot to Lisavet.
+Ivor is Lisavet's nearest relative, which would allow him to inherit the House of Hunger.
+Ivor betrays the plot to Lisavet.
 Lisavet kills him, then takes all of her bloodmaids to the torture chamber.
 Cecilia attacks Lisavet; she is killed, but the other bloodmaids escape.
 Lisavet chases Marion through the catacombs and into the mansion.
 Marion stabs Lisavet with a bleeding needle, killing her.
-Marion and the surviving bloodmaids use Iver's money to escape the North.
+Marion and the surviving bloodmaids use Ivor’s money to escape the North.